 - Home Price: $160,712 median purchase price; $915 median monthly rent

-With its incredible views of Mount Rainier, beautiful local parks, and close proximity to Downtown Tacoma, Eastside-Enact is a great place for singles and young professionals to live!
-This Tacoma neighborhood is conveniently near I-5, so commuters can easily get around the city, and offers spacious Craftsman and Victorian-style houses.
-Eastside-Enact also attracts singles and young professionals because of its many dining and entertainment options along with the hiking available at the neighborhood’s Swan Creek Trail.
+With its incredible views of Mount Rainier and close proximity to Downtown Tacoma, Eastside-Enact is a great place for singles and young professionals to live!
+This Tacoma neighborhood offers spacious Craftsman and Victorian-style houses conveniently located near I-5, so commuters can easily get around the Tacoma area.
+This neighborhood attracts young adults because of the variety of dining and entertainment options, along with plenty of trails at Eastside-Enact’s several parks.

 Things to Do in Eastside-Enact